Maiada-Ibrahim/java-fundamentals/README.md

 -------------------------------------------------------------------------------------
 Lab: 07 - Inheritance, day 2
  ## [inheritance](https://github.com/Maiada-Ibrahim/java-fundamentals/tree/main/inheritance)
- reate a class to represent  a Place .Inheritance from it Shop,Restaurant,Theater   Each place should have a name, a number of stars betweeen 0 and 5, and a price category (i.e. number of dollar signs). with list of reviwe for each Restaurant
+ create a class to represent  a Place .Inheritance from it Shop,Restaurant,Theater   Each place should have a name, a number of stars betweeen 0 and 5, and a price category (i.e. number of dollar signs). with list of reviwe for each Restaurant

 Estimate of time needed to complete:5 hour